Login

 The Best Parts of Hunting

-One of the places we were hunting was pretty close to the long dormant but still impressive looking Capulin volcano located in Northern New Mexico.
-I made a comment that we were basically hunting “in the shadow of the volcano” and I said it in my coolest sounding movie voice, so that became the big joke.
+One of the places we were hunting was pretty close to the long-dormant but still impressive-looking Capulin volcano, located in Northern New Mexico.
+I commented that we were basically hunting “in the shadow of the volcano,” and I said it in my coolest-sounding movie voice, so that became the big joke.
 Everything we did was referred to this way in a serious but mysterious voice.
-For example Mike would say something like, “ that looks like a good place to kill a bear” and then Trent or I would finish his sentence with, “in the shadow of the volcano”.
-We discussed in detail what a great movie title it could be.
-Like a murder mystery called, “Death awaits, In the shadow of the volcano” That is one of the best parts of hunting to me, the shared experiences, laughing and just cutting up.
+For example, Mike would say something like, “That looks like a good place to kill a bear,” and then Trent or I would finish his sentence with, “In the shadow of the volcano.”
+We discussed in detail what a great movie title it could be–like a murder mystery called Death Awaits in the Shadow of the Volcano.
+That is one of the best parts of hunting to me, the shared experiences, laughing, and just cutting up.

 A Change of Plans

-What I was really pleased about besides Trent’s shooting and positive attitude was that the bear was at the end of its life and was a perfect bear to take.
-It was a really old boar whose teeth including canines were worn down to the gum line.
-The bear was just skin and bones and I seriously doubt the old battle scarred bear would have made the winter.
+What I was really pleased about, besides Trent’s shooting and positive attitude, was that the bear was at the end of its life and was a perfect bear to take.
+It was a really old boar whose teeth, including canines, were worn down to the gum line.
+The bear was just skin and bones, and I seriously doubt the old battle-scarred bear would have made the winter.
 It sported over a 20” skull and huge feet.

 Trent's old boar had huge paws for a black bear.